-The school's online safety safeguarding lead is David Weston
+The school's online safety safeguarding lead is Catherine Doherty

 - All pupils need to understand how they can help protect themselves online and how to report any incident which has caused them concern.
 Pupils in KS2 participate in Online-safety assemblies once a term where they are taught about safeguarding personal information, what a stranger is, that cyberbullying is unacceptable and to report anything that does not feel right to a trusted adult.
 During national internet safety week all classes take part in an assembly and participate in online safety lessons in PSHE.

 - When using a network workstation all access to the internet is protected by a number of different filters.
 These filters are designed to prevent accidental or deliberate access to unsuitable materials.
 In addition, the network administrators can manually add site addresses which are considered to be unacceptable.
 Pupils are taught that the Internet contains many websites that are useful but that there are also websites that are unpleasant, offensive, not child-friendly or can damage your computer.
 We expect pupils to make no attempt to access a website that they know to be unsuitable for children and/or containing offensive language, images, games or other media.

 - Pupils accessing the Internet at home are subject to the controls placed upon them by their parents.
 However, any home use of the Internet made in connection with the school or school activities by any of its staff, pupils, governors or any partnership organisation will be subject to this policy and any breach dealt with as if the event took place at school.
 We expect all members of our school community to behave as positive ambassadors of the school in all school related activities made through the Internet.

 - The school website contains school policies, newsletters and other information.
 We expect all persons accessing the school web site to treat the content with respect and make no attempt to reproduce, use or alter any part in any way with malicious intent.

 Key staff members are also required to complete NSPCC training on internet safety.

 - Online safety is immersed into the Computing curriculum that we use.